kartik-venugopal/aural-player/README.md

 - On very rare conditions, the app crashes on startup due to an array indexing being performed out of range.
 This is due to a very subtle sneaky race condition in the playlist loading code.

 ### Recent updates

+- **10/17/2018: New release:**

+  * New features:

+    * **Playback gaps**: Added option to insert gaps of silence before/after/between tracks and configure them (duration and scope)
+    * **Delayed playback**: Added delayed playback function with 2 options: 1 - Start after delay, 2 - Start at time
+    * **Jump to time function**: Seek to a specific location quickly
+    * **Stop function**: Stops all playback and ends the playback sequence (wasn't there before)
+    * **Time remaining / Duration display**: User can now click the "Time remaining" label of the Now Playing box and switch to displaying duration instead of time remaining.
+Can toggle between the two displays.
+State is remembered across app launches.
+    * **Playlist move to top/bottom**: New playlist functions - move items to top/bottom

+  * Bug fixes:
+    * Loop rendering on seek bar was offset before
+    * Volume per-track setting would not be remembered properly
+    * Sound settings were not being remembered properly

+  * Improvements:
+    * More accurate and prompt detection of end of track playback (PlaybackScheduler)
+    * Nicer looking Effects unit bypass buttons

 - **10/09/2018: New release:**